COVID-19 Vaccine and Boosters

 NYU faculty, administrators, and staff: Failure to comply with the vaccination requirement will result in being prohibited from being on campus and being placed on unpaid leave.
 For more information, please contact your Human Resources Officer.

-Visitors, vendors, and affiliates: Visitors, vendors, and affiliates must be in compliance with NYU’s vaccination requirements to have access to NYU buildings or participate in any in-person NYU-sponsored activities, whether on or off campus.
+Visitors, vendors, and affiliates: Visitors, vendors, and affiliates who are not in compliance with NYU’s vaccination requirements will be denied access to NYU buildings and NYU sponsored events, whether on or off campus.
+Review the Visitors, Vendors, and Affiliates page for specific requirements.

 All NYU students who are eligible under state guidelines can schedule a COVID-19 vaccination or booster shot on-campus, but you are not required to get your vaccine at NYU.
 We encourage everyone in the NYU community to seek a vaccine where available, as Student Health Center supplies are limited.
 Faculty and employees should seek vaccination off-campus.